-- By mail Mail the application to Alvin Community College, 3110 Mustang Rd., Alvin, TX 77511.
-Make check payable to Alvin Community College. - By Credi/Debit card Call 281-756-3593. - In-person Submit the application and diploma fee (if applicable) to the ACC Cashier's window.
+Mail: Alvin Community College, 3110 Mustang Rd., Alvin, TX 77511.

+Credit/Debit card: Call 281-756-3593.

+• In-person: Cashier's window.

 Graduation Under a Particular Catalog

 To graduate, a student must complete the requirements of the ACC catalog in effect at the time a degree or certificate program is elected.
 Degree or certificate program election is normally done during the admission process.
 To change an election, a new degree or certificate plan must be filed with a Counselor or Advisor.
 Students have the option of moving to the current catalog year while staying with the same degree and/or certificate programs.
 Students are limited to one active academic associate degree or one active technical associate degree and its corresponding certificate at a time.